Rethinking Learning Reflections

 Reflection #10: Humanized Pandemic Teaching

-Barbara Bray reflects in this conversation with Chris McNutt, a 9th-grade digital design and media educator and Executive Director of the Human Restoration Project, on how to build a more human-centered classroom amidst a pandemic.
+Chris McNutt, a 9th-grade digital design, Executive Director of the Human Restoration Project, reflected with me on how to build a more human-centered classroom amidst a pandemic.

 Reflection #9: Empathy for YOU in Uncertain Times

-Barbara Bray reflects on how empathy can help us get through stressful times.
-This is her own story of having difficult times getting through the day and how talking with others has helped her.
-She added chocolate really helps also.
+I reflected on how empathy can help us get through stressful times.
+This is her own story of having difficult times getting through the day and how talking with others has helped me.

 Reflection #8: Discussion about the guest post on Intersectionality

-Matt Weimann and Barbara discuss a metaphor of green lights about privilege and why we may be oblivious of what is happening around us.
-This post helps you understand how perspective can sway what you believe.
-Please read while you listen!
+Matt Weimann and I discuss Intersectionality about privilege and why we may be oblivious of what is happening around us.
+This post helps understand how perspective can sway what you believe.

-Michaela Loo and Tricia Pettis discuss with Barbara shared their journey how they expanded what they learned about personalized learning to meet the needs of all learners.
+Michaela Loo and Tricia Pettis discuss with me their journey how they expanded what they learned about personalized learning to meet the needs of all learners.

-We explored the different needs that black and white educators have when discussing what systemic racism means for different people and approached from varying perspectives.
+Hedreich and I explored the different needs that black and white educators have when discussing what systemic racism means for different people from varying perspectives.

-Joan Young, who has a background in psychology and teaching and I decided it was a good idea to discuss some of the issues around emotional health during this pandemic and issues around racism.
+Joan Young with a background in psychology and I decided it was a good idea to discuss some of the issues around emotional health during this pandemic and issues around racism.

 Kecia McDonald and I discussed why mental health deserves to be valued and honored as much as physical health.
 All aspects of health are interrelated and need to have clear and visible support.

-Ilene Winokur and Barbara were sharing ideas during a podcast and decided to record their reflections on our sense of belonging and re-defining our WHY during the COVID-19 pandemic.
+Ilene Winokur and I were sharing ideas during a podcast and decided to record their reflections on our sense of belonging and re-defining our WHY during the COVID-19 pandemic.